June 2025

 A series of videos below featuring Aoife Newton, Director, KPMG Law LLP, outline the reporting requirements for employers in Ireland, as well as how KPMG Law LLP can help.

-As of 2025, the Regulations apply to employers with 50 or more employees.
+The reporting period of 2024 to 2025 will see the threshold further reduce to include employers with 50 or more employees.

 KPMG Law LLP can assist your teams in preparing for the introduction of Gender Pay Gap (“GPG”) reporting in Ireland.
 We can make your stakeholders aware of the issues, prepare a current “as is” analysis of your payroll to assess the current status of your organisation and provide a communication and action plan to address and explain any gaps arising.